 As a not for profit community creche the support and involvement of our parent community is critical to the sustainability of the centre.
 There are many ways that you can contribute, such as parent help, participating in fundraisers, working bees and joining the Managmeent Committee.

 "I joined the Management Committee in the first term that Jim started at creche.
 For me it was a way to get to know the creche and the people running it.
 I was keen to help out and use my skills to support the behind the scenes work that makes our creche such a fantastic early learning environment.
-I quickly took on the role of Secretary at that years AGM, and then last year took on the role of Chairperson.
 It has been a really positive experience, and a wonderful way to meet other parents, learn new skills and make a tangible difference to the outcomes for our centre.
 And the biscuits at our meetings aren't too shabby either.
 This month we sampled the new Squiggles Xtreme Chocolate, 5 stars." - Sarah Bailey, Chairperson

 My name is Rebekah.
 I started at the creche with my first boy Oliver when he turned 2.
 (He's now 7!)
 I started on the committee in his first week and moved to Secretary within his first month.
 Since then I have had Isabelle go through and now my last baby Noah started not long ago.
 I'm currently the Treasurer and help with fundraising projects.
 I love that I have an input into the running of the centre.
 Its such a big part of my childrens lives and its great to get a say in how things are done.
 I love that there is no pressure and if you have a busy week it's ok if a job gets put off.
 I'm happy to talk to anyone about what's involved.